EffectiveSloth/flux-app-generator/README.md

 ### Development Guidelines

 - Follow Go best practices and conventions
+- Use conventional commit messages for automatic release management
 - Add tests for new features and plugins
 - Use mocks for network-dependent code
 - Update documentation as needed